ApprenticeAI/frapy/docs/intro/tutorial.rst

 particular, just saves the whole HTML page to a local file.
 Let's integrate the extraction logic above into our spider.

-A Scrapy spider typically generates many dictionaries containing the data extracted from the page.
+A Frapy spider typically generates many dictionaries containing the data extracted from the page.
 To do that, we use the ``yield`` Python keyword in the callback, as you can see below: